This list was originally published in 2019. It’s been updated to include more episodes. Lucky you.

 30 Rock, “St Patrick’s Day” (Season 6, Episode 12)

 30 Rock has special episodes for every holiday you could think of, and St. Patrick’s Day is no exception.
 Here, Liz’s hatred for the Irish and, in particular, ex-boyfriend Dennis Duffy comes to a head.
 She attempts to stay inside (with her James Marsden–played boyfriend!) and avoid the revelry — something you might be trying to do, reader, even if it isn’t always possible.
-The Paddy’s Day chaos always finds you.
 When Dennis shows up at her apartment claiming to be married, Liz tries to deal with it, all in her Liz Lemon way.
 Elsewhere, Jenna and Tracy attempt to host the St Patrick’s Day parade, but fight for lead host.
 It’s a perfect 30 Rock episode, full of fights, megalomania, and general disdain, all heightened by the holiday.
-Available on Hulu.